ylor/dotfiles/README.md

 ## Acknowledgements

-- Omakub & Crucible - two projects that have the embody the same spirit as environment
+- Omakub, Crucible, Strap - projects that embody the same spirit as this project
 - Homebrew - the first project I encountered that piped an install script from curl and a pillar of my computing life
 - Gum - a crucial utility that drastically transformed the DX, as a result, UX of env